-Board review of Agency deductibility determinations prior to a complete determination on the reimbursibility of costs is both inconsistent with Section 22.18b(g) of the Act quoted above and principles of administrative economy, such as the desire to avoid piecemeal appeals.
-The Board's prior practice of allowing appeals upon a deductible determination may foster multiple appeals to the Board.
-For example, petitioner may prevail before the Board on the issue of what deductible applies only to have to again seek Board review if the petitioner disagrees with the Agency's determination on what costs are reimbursable.
+The Board held in Ideal that review of Agency deductibility determinations prior to a complete determination reimbursibility of costs is both inconsistent with Section 22.18b(g) of the Act quoted above and principles of administrative economy, such as the desire to avoid piecemeal appeals.
+Board's prior practice of allowing appeals upon a deductible determination may foster multiple appeals to the Board. example, petitioner may prevail before the Board on the issue of what deductible applies only to have to again seek Board review if the petitioner disagrees with the Agency's determination on what costs are reimbursable.
 Under a "worst case scenario", a petitioner found to be ineligible to access the Fund appeals that decision to the Board, the Board reverses the Agency and finds petitioner eligible and remands.
-On remand, the Agency applies a amount which petitioner appeals to the Regardless of the Board's determination on the correctness of the Agency's deductible determination, the case is remanded to the Agency for a finding on the reasonableness of costs.
+On remand, the Agency applies a deductible amount which petitioner appeals to the Regardless of the Board's determination on the correctness of the Agency's deductible determination, the case is remanded to the Agency for a finding on the reasonableness of costs.
 The Agency then determines the reasonableness of costs and petitioner again appeals to the Board.
 This "worst case scenario" results in three separate appeals to the Board.
-By holding today that, where the Agency finds that an applicant is eligible to access the Fund, the Agency's decision is not ripe for appeal to the Board until it has also reached its final determination on both deductibility and reasonableness of costs, multiple appeals can be avoided. course, where the Agency denies eligibility, an applicant may appeal to the Board.
-If the Board reverses the Agency's eligibility determination, the applicant may again seek Board review of the Agency's deductible and reasonableness of costs determination.
-Under today's holding, the "worst case scenario" would result in two separate appeals rather than three.
+By holding in Ideal that, where the Agency finds that an applicant is eligible to access the Fund, the Agency's decision is not ripe for appeal to the Board until it has also reached its final determination on both deductibility and reasonableness of costs, multiple appeals can be avoided. course, where the Agency denies eligibility, an applicant may appeal to the Board.
+If the Board reverses the Agency's eligibility determination, the applicant may again seek Board review of the Agency's deductible and reasonableness of costs Under the holding in Ideal, the "worst case determination. scenario" would result in two separate appeals rather than three.

-In determining how to implement the Board's holding that only complete determinations by the Agency are appealable, the Board finds that today's holding should apply to all UST cases which have not yet proceeded to hearing.
-In those cases, such as the instant case, where the petition for review has been filed but no hearing has been held the Board adopts the following procedure: the case is remanded to the Agency to complete its review of the reasonableness of costs and this docket is closed.
+In determining how to implement the holding in ideal the Board held that those cases, such as the instant case, where the petition for review has been filed but no hearing has been held the Board adopted the following procedure: the case is remanded to the Agency to complete its review of the reasonableness of costs and this docket is closed.
 Petitioner may file a new petition for review upon the Agency's final UST determination.
-To avoid unfair prejudice, the Board will waive the \$75 filing fee as it was paid with the original filing.
+To avoid prejudice, the Board will waive the \$75 filing fee as it was paid with the original filing.
 The Board asks that petitioner reference the original docket number of the case when filing the new petition for review.

-The Board notes that today's holding does not result in the waiver of any challenges to the Agency's deductible determination upon the proper filing of a new petition for review.
+1 The Board notes that today's holding does not result in the waiver of any challenges to the Agency's deductible determination upon the proper filing of a new petition for review.